 The CMOSE dataset comprises subjects displaying behaviors indicative of engagement levels, as outlined by psychology experts.
-Various actions, including nodding, speaking, looking away, and looking down (illustrated in Figure \ref{fig:action}), are observed.
+Various actions, including nodding, speaking, looking away, and looking down (illustrated in Figure \ref{fig:action}) are observed.
 In real situations, people with similar engagement levels may act differently from one another, reflecting the dataset's fidelity to genuine settings.

-The ``in the wild'' setting can also be seen by comparing the figures in Figure \ref{fig:action}, where the video of one man shows a background of a room, while the other man uses a virtual background. ``In the wild'' setting is important as it can reflect the real situation in online classes, where different illumination and virtual backgrounds may be shown.
+The ``in-the-wild'' setting can also be seen by comparing the figures in Figure \ref{fig:action}.
+The video of one man shows a background of a room, while the other man uses a virtual background. ``In-the-wild'' setting is important as it can reflect the real situation in online classes, where different illumination and virtual backgrounds may be shown.

 CMOSE dataset also provides various modalities to facilitate future studies on incorporating different features.
-Apart from the visual features, we utilize TalkNet \cite{tao2021someone} to recognize the subject who is speaking.
+Apart from the visual features, we utilize TalkNet \cite{tao2021someone} to recognize the speaking subject.
 Speech content is also detected using the Live Transcript function in Zoom.
-Features related to the speech include the speech content, text length, acoustics (volume and pitch), the sentiment of the speech, etc. Additionally, information in the chatroom and the reply frequency of each participant are added.
-We believe a great variety of modalities could enhance further studies on multi-modality and also group engagement.
+Features related to the speech include the speech content, text length, acoustics (volume and pitch), the sentiment of the speech, etc. Additionally, information in the chatroom and the reply frequency of each participant are provided.
+We believe a great variety of modalities could enhance further studies on multi-modality and group engagement.